List of exonerated death row inmates

-This list contains names of people who were found guilty of capital crimes and placed on death row but later found to be wrongly convicted.
+This list contains names of people who were found guilty of capital crimes and placed on death row but later had their convictions overturned.
 Many of these exonerees' sentences were overturned by acquittal or pardon, but some of those listed were exonerated posthumously.
 The state listed is that in which the conviction occurred, the year is that of release and the case is that which overturned the conviction.